erik-adelbert/aoc/2023/README.md

 ## Day3

 Challenge is like [Aoc2022/day23](https://github.com/erik-adelbert/aoc/blob/2576e62f51f3bf653bf95084bca1815c534bf6e2/2022/23/aoc23.go), I'm using multiple bit arrays supported by a custom `u192` type.
-This solution is fast.
+This solution is amazingly fast mainly because it is cache and CPU friendly.

 ## Day4

 Finally, day1 has come!
 Today's challenge is about typing speed with a few pauses here and there to actually think through the needed ops.
+As standard Go package `strings` has already proven usefull to tokenize inputs, I'm once again using it here.

+The solution is totally linear, that is it follows closely the challenge tale and it runtime complexity is bounded by `O(n)` with `n` the input (deck) size.
+Given the small size of today's input (~200 lines), it is very fast.